DriveQuantPublic/flutter-drivekit/packages/drivekit_trip_analysis/flutter_drivekit_trip_analysis/README.md

 > ⚠️
 >
-> If a trip is running when automatic trip detection is disabled, the trip will not be cancelled.
+> If a trip is running when automatic trip detection is disabled, the trip will not be canceled.
 If you want to cancel the trip, you should also call `cancelTrip` method.

 ### startTrip